-The oldest and Traditional Method of making ice for your outdoor rink is by packing snow and then spraying it with water.
+The Traditional Method of making ice for your outdoor rink is the oldest method and is done by packing snow and then spraying it with water.

 This is still a very efficient approach as long as you get snowfalls early enough in your area and as long as you are building your rink in an area that has really cold winters.
 If you don't have really cold temperatures it will be difficult to maintain your rink.